-India offers wide variety of food.
+India offers a wide variety of food.
 Similar to its culture the food is also vastly diverse.
 One of the foremost reasons is that it has been invaded by many foreign rulers such a Mughal, Afghans, Persians, Turks, Portuguese, English etc. The local cuisine in India developed more in Mughals era.

 Because of India’s vastness, let me divide it into four zones (North, West, East and South) and then categorize its cuisines of every city by its zone.